 This list is a great starting point, but it does not cover all the amazing things to do in Australia during your trip.
-If you are planning a big trip to Australia, visit our Discover Australia page to learn more about where to go in Australia and what to expect in each destination.
+If you are planning a big trip to Australia, visit our Australia Archives to learn more about where to go in Australia and what to expect in each destination.

 Planning a trip to Australia?